 If there are retirement accounts the plan administrators will require a Qualified Domestic Relations Order or QDRO.
 PERS and STRS have their own versions of this legal document known as a Division of Property Order or DOPO.
 These are basically orders by the court that directs the plan administrator how retirement accounts are to be handled or divided.

 Many former spouses considering a dissolution in Columbus do not understand the tax ramifications of these decisions, and the strategies employed during the division of property and support payments will have a substantial effect on the net income (after taxes) of both parties.
-If you have considerable assets, are married to a physician or other professional or have business interests I invite you to call me at (614) 764-0423 to discuss your unique situation.
+If you have considerable assets, are married to a physician or other professional or have business interests, I invite you to call me at 614-764-0423 or contact my office to discuss your unique situation.